 ‘Scout, he's our scout.
 He warns us of any danger on the road ahead and behind.
 Don’t worry, he knows what he's doing, he's been a full service ranger with the Earth Guild for almost ten years.’

 Devesi swallowed and nodded, taking her hands away from the clasps but she kept her windfoil on her lap just in case.
 What Gwilym said to Taerys wasn’t heard by anyone else.
 She rode back down the road to talk to her guards.
-Gwilym made a piercing whistle and a horse with a mottled dark grey and dull brown hide emerged from behind the boulders.
+A piercing whistle split the damp air and a horse with a mottled dark grey and dull brown hide emerged from behind the boulders.
 It had no saddle or bridle but Gwilym swung easily onto its back and it ran swiftly, disappearing around the bend in the road.
-The wolves had vanished as well and Devesi kept an eye out for them as the wagons sped up again.
+The wolves had already vanished and Devesi kept an eye out for them as the wagons sped up again.

 ‘Please don’t–’ Devesi mumbled as she heard steps approach her.